European Factors to Watch-Euro zone GDP seen supporting stock gains

 money in the euro zone and have lagged globally-focused rivals in recent years.

-Indeed, of the STOXX Europe 600 companies that have already reported second
+Indeed, of the STOXX Europe 600 companies who have already reported second

 quarter earnings, 50 percent have come in above expectations - the highest beat